owhite/OTHER/odrive_vscode_tutorial.md

 see [this doc](https://docs.odriverobotics.com/developer-guide#building-and-flashing-the-firmware) for a little bit more information.

 ### Flashing a build by running VScode
 It is also possible to flash firmware uing VScode.
 VScode installs on mac, linux and windows.
 Starting it is a little different for each environment.
-Once you can get it to run, here is a video to create a workspace:
+Once you can get it to run, here is a video to pull a build from github, compile it, flash the firmware, and to save a workspace:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/czsCG6QWvY4/0.jpg)](https://www.youtube.com/watch?v=czsCG6QWvY4)